1234 (Feist song)

-"1234" is a song from Feist's third studio album, The Reminder.
+"1234" is a song by the Canadian singer-songwriter Feist from her third studio album, The Reminder (2007).
 The song was co-written by Feist and Sally Seltmann, an Australian singer-songwriter who also recorded under the stage name New Buffalo.
-It remains Feist's biggest hit single in the US to date, and her only song to chart on the Billboard Hot 100 and UK Top 40.
+It was a massive success in several countries, peaking at number 3 on the Canadian Hot 100.
+It remains Feist's biggest hit single in the US to date, and her only song to chart on the Billboard Hot 100 and UK Top 40, where it peaked at number 8 for both.

 History

 In an interview with Songfacts, Sally Seltmann said:

 On December 14, 2005, Feist played the song live at The Trabendo in Paris, France in a show broadcast on Europe2 TV, with the title "Sally's Song" and with somewhat different lyrics than in the commercially released version.

 The original version of the song was mixed by Renaud Letang.
 It was later remixed by Van She Tech, an offshoot of the band Van She.

 Release

 The song was digitally released through iTunes Store.
 It gained notice after its use in an iPod nano commercial.
 It also appeared in an Australian commercial for eBay.
 It has been released in the United Kingdom, in Canada and in other countries digitally.